CSC207-UofT/course-project-super-turtle-hackers/phase2/DesignDocument.md

 etc.
 I will continue working on Spring for project phase 2 and hopefully address some of the leftover problems from this phase.
 Also, like I have done always, I will continue to help my teammates solve problems.

-* **Lawrence:** I worked on frontend with Adrian in the development of the webapp.
-I created the UML for the project using graphic design.
-I also worked on this design document and wrote some test cases for the back end development.
-I assisted others with issues that had arisen as well.
-Overall, I believe that the group is working well together and we have a solid plan ahead of us.
+* **Lawrence:**
+I finished the matching algorithm so that it would account for the user’s program of study and year of study.
+I created an optimised mathematical model that allows for users to be optimally matched with other users.
+I also created several methods that allow for 1000s of misspelt inputs and still be able to use the app.
+I also made test cases for matcher as well as for other classes such as user, coureset factory, and user manager.
+I added docstrings and fixed bugs to multiple classes.
+I also worked on this design document’s specifications and scenario walkthrough.

 ### Open questions your group is struggling with